On the parton picture of Froissart asymptotic behavior: 5. Transparency of the Froissart disk and boost-invariance of cross-sections

-For such a $B$ in the { \bf lab.frame} of one particle we have $T_{lab} \sim 1$, and it approximately do not change with grow of Y~.~This is because there are such curved configurations of \Fd border of other fast particle (and which appear with the probability $\sim 1$) that particles do not touch each other (Fig.3a).
+For such a $\bp$ in the { \bf lab frame} of one particle we have $T_{lab} \sim 1$, and it approximately do not change with growth of Y~.~This is because there are such curved configurations of \Fd edge of another fast particle (and which appears with the probability $\sim 1$) that particles do not touch each other (Fig.3a).